-Another 130 words (9 lines of text) covering the years 183 and 1831 are included under the topic Early Malltbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Malltbay research.
+Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Malltbay History in all our PDF Extended History products and printed products wherever possible.

 Malltbay Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Malltbay include Maltby, Maltbie, Maltbe, Maultsby, Maltsby and many more.
+The recorded variations of Malltbay include Maltby, Maltbie, Maltbe, Maultsby, Maltsby, Maltbey, Malebisse and many more.

 Early Notables of the Malltbay family (pre 1700)